OSU Ecampus Faculty E-News

 Read more instructor input about the program, which is operated by the Center for Teaching and Learning with support from Ecampus, and faculty stipends are funded by the Office of Academic Affairs.

-Advisers' efforts highlight O&E accolades
+Advisors' efforts highlight O&E accolades

 A pair of OSU faculty members who teach Ecampus courses and the university’s fisheries and wildlife advising team capped the year in notable fashion, each winning a Vice Provost Award for Excellence from the division of Outreach and Engagement last month.